 Now that the British economy shows slow signs of recovery, the small business landscape has never been so competitive.
 Are you doing enough to stay in the ring?
+We l

 A couple of weeks ago, we talked about how well you’re really selling yourself, and how important it is for every small business owner to become a salesman.
 But it doesn’t come naturally to everyone, and it can be hard to know where to start selling when you’re used to doing all of the hard work behind the scenes.

 To give you some inspiration, here are our top 5 lessons according to some of the most successful businessmen and entrepreneurs in history – from iconic legends to technology’s newest pioneers.

 If you’ve ever seen Mad Men, you’ve had a taste of the competitive, heady world of advertising in the 1950’s and 60’s.
 Widely hailed as “The Father of Advertising”, David Ogilvy crafted some of the most iconic marketing campaigns during this period, for clients including Schwepps and Rolls Royce.
 Ogilvy was someone who really understood the importance of “knowing your audience”; emphasising the importance of talking to a customer personally, as if they stood alone rather than in a crowd.
 Although he tended to use colloquial language in his work – in order to be as relatable as possible – he was firm on never dumbing down ads for consumers.

 The Lesson: Don’t underestimate your audience, and focus on the individual.
 Ogilvy’s style was not the black and white sales pitch.
 In fact, he was one of the first champions of a softer and more information-rich approach.
 His ads offered something of worth to customers, forming much of the basis of modern content marketing.

 Apply these principles to the more current concepts of personalisation, and you’ll see the value in keeping things as relevant and valuable as possible for each and every customer